 Some of the things we have to be concerned about today: GMOs; pesticides and herbicides infiltrating our farm; organically restoring abused soil; how much we want to depend on the grid; how much technology do you want on your farm … on and on we could go; our grandparents and great-grandparents didn’t have to deal with and wouldn’t believe the mess we’re in.
 Their seeds were natural, organic seeds just because that’s what they planted, those are the seeds they harvested, and the cycle repeated itself.
 They took care of the soil because that is how they fed their families and earned a living.

 Some are like me, in the middle.
-We use the same farming principles that our grandfathers did, while using tools like planters, chainsaws, wood splitters, broadforks, and others they may not have had available.
-We are careful to do this using common sense and keeping the goal of self-sufficiency in mind.
+We use the same farming principles that our grandfathers did while using tools like planters, chainsaws, wood splitters, broadforks, and others they may not have had available.
+Careful to do this using common sense and keeping the goal of self-sufficiency in mind.
 We believe in being stewards of our land, not possessors and users of it.
-We prefer to use the old timers’ ways of fertilizing and soil maintenance.
+And prefer to use the old timers’ ways of fertilizing and soil maintenance.
 It works, it is good for the food, good for the soil, and good for us!